QualiChain/consortium/README.md

 4. ``npm start``

 ### Testing (Register HEI)
+1. Create a new HEI account and its HEI contract by following the instructions above in the "QualiChain Higher Education Module" (the optional setps).
-1. Register a new University in the "Register HEI" form.
+2. Register a new HEI in the "Register HEI" form.
 The "HEI identifier" field corresponds to the DID of a University, and the "contract address" field correspond to the respective HEI contract.
-2. To test this functionality read the "QualiChain Higher Education Module" testing documentation, since there is the need to create a new account and deploy a new HEI contract.
 3. After completing the step above, insert in the "HEI identifier" field "did:ethr:{address of the new University's account}" and the HEI contract address in the respective field.
 Press submit.
 4. Close the Consortium Application.
 5. Open the ``accounts.txt`` and choose another University account to get a different perspective on the voting system.